the-modem-distro/pinephone_modem_sdk/README.md

 Next steps:
- 1. Try to fix ADB again
- 2. Try to fix audio
- 3. Fix Ring_in so you can receive calls
- 4. Check power management
+ 1. Audio.
+Don't really know if the problem is in the modem side or in the distro's userspace, check with other distros
+ 2. RingIn: Check with latest builds of Mobian, UBPorts and pmOS if Ring In is working and it's just my install
+ 3. Check power management.
+If you have GPS + DATA it gets quite hot
- 5. Cleanup as many blobs as possible (take out all that isn't really required)
+ 4. Cleanup as many blobs as possible (take out all that isn't really required)

 NOTES:
-Inside meta-qcom there are now 3 proprietary recipes:
+Inside meta-qcom there are 3 proprietary recipes:
     * qualcomm-proprietary: All the Qualcomm blobs
     * quectel-proprietary: Quectel management server and client with some more libraries
     * proprietary-libraries: Shared libraries between both